-Companies that employ hourly workers are all too familiar with recruiting and hiring challenges, especially with high turnover rates commonly seen across healthcare, retail, and hospitality industries.
+Companies that employ hourly workers are all too familiar with recruiting and hiring challenges.
+High turnover rates and candidate shortages are common across healthcare, retail, and hospitality industries.

-When you have a staff shortage, your customers and patients suffer, too.
-Retail and hospitality staff are difficult to seek support from, and research has concluded that care levels suffer as the number of hospital and medical center employees shrinks.
+When you’re struggling with staffing shortages, your customers and patients suffer, too.
+Research has concluded that as the number of hospital and medical center employees shrinks, patient outcomes also decline.

-But that’s not to say recruiting hourly workers is impossible.
+Recruiting hourly workers is difficult, but not impossible.
 In fact, there are many ways employers can overcome these obstacles and achieve hiring success.
-One of those ways is text messaging.
+Texting candidates is one way to dramatically improve the hiring process.

 The average person checks their phone more than 150 times each day — it’s a device that most keep within arm’s reach all day long.
 68% of Millennials, 73% of Gen X-ers and 75% of Baby Boomers are willing to receive job opportunities via text.
 It’s actually the preferred communication channel for most job seekers aged 18–44 years.